May 13 2019

-Place your Players Championship bets at Paddy Power and get paid on each way bets down to 10 places with this enhanced offer!
+Place your US PGA Championship bets and get paid on each way bets down to 10 places with these enhanced offers!

-The ‘fifth major’ of the golf year is here and you can get paid on each way bets at the Players Championship to 10 places with Paddy Power!
+The second major of the golf year is here and you can get paid on each way bets at the US PGA Championship to 10 places with Paddy Power, Coral or Befair!

-With so much strength in depth in the men’s game right now, picking the winner at TPC Sawgrass is tough.
-There are a huge 10 golfers at the top of the betting priced at odds of between 12/1 and 25/1.
+With so much strength in depth in the men’s game right now, picking the winner at the US PGA Championship is tough.
+There are a huge 10 golfers at the top of the betting priced at odds of between 11/1 and 25/1.
 The likes of Dustin Johnson, Brooks Koepka, Tiger Woods and Rory McIlroy are priced of 11/1 or 12/1 to take the win.

 Hit the button below to visit Paddy Power or read on for more on the offer and also more on the extra welcome freebie available to new Paddy Power customers!

-How to claim Paddy Power’s Players Championship enhanced each way to 10 places offer
+US PGA Championship enhanced each way to 10 places offers

-It’s worth noting that Paddy’s odds for many – but not all – of the players lower down the betting at some other bookies (for example, bet365 who are paying to 8 places).
+It is possible that you might find slightly better odds for some of the players lower down the betting at some other bookies (for example, bet365 who are paying to 8 places).
 However, if you’re getting paid down to 10 places for an each way bet, we reckon that’s very understandable.
 Your odds of landing a winner are simply so much better.
 Some rivals are paying enhanced each way to six, seven and some even eight.
 Some are paying each way bets at 1/4, not 1/5 the odds.

-However, no top class bookie can get near Paddy Power’s 10 places!
-And with that making you so much more likely to land a winner, it’s Paddy all the way for us at this year’s Players Championship!
+However, no top class bookie can get near Coral, Betfair and Paddy Power’s 10 places!
+And with that making you so much more likely to land a winner, it’s this trio all the way for us at this year’s US PGA Championship!

 Golf Betting Tips and Offers

-- Players Championship Betting Tip: Ian Poulter Each Way at 40/1 with Paddy Power
+- US PGA Championship Betting Tip: Matt Fitzpatrick Each Way at 125/1 with Betfair

 What are Dead Heat Rules?